margaretwj/cse15l-lab-reports/labreport2.md

 ## **Login to course-specific account on ieng6 without the password:** <br />
 ![Image](no_pass_serv.png)

-# **Part3** <br />
+## **PART 3** <br />

 This week in lab, I learned how to use the command "scp" in order to copy a directory from one server into another.
-This command does so by using ssh and a file path from another server to securely copy the directory or files.
+This command does so by using ssh and a file path from another server to securely copy a directory or files.
 We learned about this command while setting up our SSH keys to login to our course specific account in ieng6 without having to enter the password every time.